Diego-newbie/Diego-newbie/README.md

 -  Hi, I’m Diego.
-Brazilian, 24 years old.
+Brazilian
 -  I’m an student of Computer Science
--  I’m currently learning Python